-- Operators should consider the balance of the effects of quarantine and the effects of extended duties, within the FTL or FRMS, when deciding to operate a turnaround or layover. - Crews and other personnel with any symptoms of flu should not be working this is to prevent potentially infected persons in the flight deck and thus prevent spread of the virus to surfaces of the flight deck. - If a pilot has had a close contact with a confirmed or suspected COVID-19 case, they should stay at home and should not work - Procedures should be put in place to minimize crew exposure to ground personnel. - Crews should make use of separate crew channels in the airport, where they are available, to minimize interaction with the public. - All personnel should follow proper hygiene practices before entering the cockpit. - During turn-around when pilots are in contact with ground personnel, a mask should always be worn.
+- Covid-19 vaccination is strongly recommended. - Crew planning should consider using crews as teams.
+This would restrict potential infection to the team members only. - Operators should consider the balance of the effects of quarantine and the effects of extended duties, within the FTL or FRMS, when deciding to operate a turnaround or layover. - Crews and other personnel with any symptoms of flu should not be working. - If a pilot has had a close contact with a confirmed or suspected COVID-19 case, they should stay at home and should not work. - Procedures should be put in place to minimize crew exposure to ground personnel. - Crews should make use of separate crew channels in the airport, where they are available, to minimize interaction with the public. - All personnel should follow proper hygiene practices before entering the cockpit, including the use of face masks - During turn-around when pilots are in contact with ground personnel, a mask should always be worn.